FunlolaA/TableauVisualization-US-CensusData/README.md

 # Data Visualization
-This Repository contains Tableau visualization
+This Repository contain visualizations in Tableau